 - We will be clear about who we are and what we do - We will give a clear explanation of how you can make a gift and change or stop a regular donation - If you do not want to give or wish to cease giving, we will respect your decision - We will respect your rights and privacy - We have a procedure for dealing with people in vulnerable circumstances and it will be published on our website or will otherwise be available on request - We will hold your data securely - We will communicate with you in accordance with your selected preferences.

-During 2016/ 2017 the charity received/ raised a total of $\pounds$ 19,628.87 in unrestricted income.
+During 2017/2018 the charity received/ raised a total of £28,473.75 in unrestricted income.
+[For further information please refer to Appendix 2 of this report].

 A special mention to: [the list is not prioritised in any way]